openai_cost_calculator

 🔄 Streaming chunks

-Just pass the generator returned by client.chat.completions.create(..., stream=True, stream_options={"include_usage": True}) straight into estimate_cost.
+Just pass the generator returned by client.chat.completions.create(..., stream=True, stream_options={"include_usage": True}) straight into estimate_cost or estimate_cost_typed.
 The helper silently walks the stream and uses the last chunk that contains .usage.

 ⚠️ "cached_tokens = 0" even though I know some were cached